-The following table presents selected consolidated financial and other data of Euroseas Ltd. for each of the five years in the five year period ended December 31, 2012.
+The following table presents selected consolidated financial and other data of Euroseas Ltd. for each of the five years in the fiveyear period ended December 31, 2013.
 The table should be read together with "Item 5.
 Operating and Financial Review and Prospects."
-The selected consolidated financial data of Euroseas Ltd. is a summary of, is derived from, and is qualified by reference to, our audited consolidated financial statements and notes thereto, which have been prepared in accordance with U.S. generally accepted accounting principles, or "U.S. GAAP."
+Excluding fleet data, the selected consolidated financial data of Euroseas Ltd. is a summary of, is derived from, and is qualified by reference to, our audited consolidated financial statements and notes thereto, which have been prepared in accordance with U.S. generally accepted accounting principles, or "U.S. GAAP."

-Our audited consolidated statements of (loss)/income, shareholders' equity and cash flows for the years ended December 31, 2010, 2011 and 2012 and the consolidated balance sheets at December 31, 2011 and 2012, together with the notes thereto, are included in "Item 18.
+Our audited consolidated statements of operations, shareholders' equity and cash flows for the years ended December 31, 2011, 2012 and 2013 and the consolidated balance sheets at December 31, 2012 and 2013, together with the notes thereto, are included in "Item 18.
 Financial Statements" and should be read in their entirety.